-Officials: Health care rationing could spread across Idaho

-The hospital has had to move patients into a conference center, “doing things that were not normal — way outside of normal — at times,” Scoggins said.

-State public health officials warn that the rest of the state is teetering on the edge of health care rationing.
-Newly confimed coronavirus infection cases are surging and Idaho has one of the lowest vaccination rates in the U.S.
+Idaho patients in hospital halls amid COVID rationed care

+Newly confirmed coronavirus infection cases in Idaho are surging and the state is now averaging more than 950 new cases every day, according Johns Hopkins University — an increase of more than 41% over the past two weeks.

+Idaho is also last among U.S. states with only about 45% of residents having received at least one dose of COVID-19 vaccine, according to the Centers for Disease Control.
+Just under 40% of residents are fully vaccinated, making Idaho 48th the nation compared to other states and Washington, D.C.

-“For the rest of the state, we remain dangerously close to crisis standards of care,” Idaho Department of Health and Welfare Director Dave Jeppesen warned Tuesday.
+“For the rest of the state, we remain dangerously close to crisis standards of care,” Idaho Department of Health and Welfare Director Dave Jeppesen warned Tuesday, when there were just nine available intensive care unit beds in the entire state.

-At Kootenai Health, some patients are being treated in converted lobbies and hallways.
-Urgent surgeries are on hold and critical care patients must often wait long periods of time for intensive care unit beds, said Scoggins said.
+The crush of patients has forced Kootenai Health into “doing things that were not normal — way outside of normal — at times,” said hospital chief of staff Dr. Robert Scoggins.

-“Almost every day at this point we are having cardiac arrest from patients when their oxygen levels dip too low and we can’t supply them with enough oxygen,” Scoggins said.
+“Almost every day at this point we are having cardiac arrest from patients when their oxygen levels dip too low and we can’t supply them with enough oxygen,” he said.

-An entire floor of the hospital has been turned into a COVID-19 ward — meaning medical staffers must put on full protective gear before they enter the floor — and the hospital’s conference center has also been converted into a field hospital of sorts.

-In one hospital conference center classroom, COVID-19 patients in beds separated by temporary partitions are receiving oxygen.
-In another classroom, coronavirus patients who aren’t hospitalized are getting monoclonal antibody treatment in hopes of preventing their symptoms from worsening.

-While many of the region’s smaller, rural hospitals have not yet had to ration health care, they frequently have no place to send their critically ill patients who would normally be transferred to Kootenai Health.
+While many of northern Idaho’s smaller, rural hospitals have not been forced to ration health care, they frequently have no place to send their critically ill patients who would normally be transferred to Kootenai Health.

-Hospitals in neighboring Washington state would normally help with the overflow, but they are also full, Jeppesen said.
+Hospitals in neighboring Washington state would normally help with the overflow, but they are also full of patients, Jeppesen said.

 Peter Mundt, the spokesman for Gritman Medical Center in the Idaho city of Moscow said the institution is struggling to find hospital destinations to transfer patients with serious heart problems and other conditions unrelated to COVID-19.